wavemaker/docs/learn/react-native/styles.md

 In this way, every WaveMaker widget has several stylable units.

-There is a link to style document across each widget in [Widgets page](../features/widgets.html).
+There is a link to style documents across each widget in [Widgets page](/learn/react-native/supported-widgets).

 In Studio, auto-suggestions for class names populate in the style editor as you type in page styles.